ICRAR/daliuge/docs/graphs.rst

   determined at |lg| development time, and that determines the number of times the loop is "unrolled".
-In other words, a ``num_of_iterations`` number of DROPs for each construct inside a *Loop* will be statically generated in the |pg|.
+In other words, a ``num_of_iterations`` number of Drops for each construct inside a *Loop* will be statically generated in the |pg|.
 An example is shown in :numref:`graphs.figs.loop`.

   .. _graphs.figs.loop: